SamuelScheit/fingerprinting/paper/paper.typ

 // does not weight parameters
 // every parameter is weighted equally
 // a single parameter change results in a different fingerprint

+== Parameter weights

+== stable

+The stable of each parameter is calculated by $ product_(forall "user session") frac("Amount of equal for each user session", "Amount of all parameters of the same user") $

+== unique

+The unique of each parameter is calculated by $ frac{1}{|"parameter"_"type"|} $

+dividing the total count of parameters with the same value by the total count of unique values.

+/*

+unstable   = parameter changes for the same user stable     = parameter stays always the same for the same user

+common     = low entropy parameter that shares the same value with other users unique     = high entropy parameter that is unique for each user

+unequal    = parameter is different as in previous sessions equal      = parameter is the same as in previous sessions

+neutral    = no influence on the probability of matching fingerprints decrease   = decrease the probability of matching fingerprints with the same parameter value increase   = increase the probability of matching fingerprints with the same parameter value

+Cases:

+unstable:
+-  unequal: neutral
+-  equal: increase

+stable:
+-  unequal: decrease
+-  equal: increase

+unique:
+-  unequal: neutral
+-  equal: increase

+common:
+-  unequal: neutral
+-  equal: increase

+Mixed Cases:

+1. unstable | common
+-  unequal  : neutral
+-  equal    : increase
+-  example  : window width

+2. stable   | common
+-  unequal  : decrease (always results in a new fingerprint)
+-  equal    : increase
+-  example  : browser type

+3. unstable | unique
+-  unequal  : neutral
+-  equal    : increase (always results in the same fingerprint)
+-  example  : cookie

+4. stable   | unique
+-  unequal  : always results in a new fingerprint
+-  equal    : always results in the same fingerprint
+-  example  : (not possible)

+For each row:
+p = probability of row matching

+stability = 1 / (unique parameter values per user)
+uniqueness = (unique parameter values per user) / (all unique parameter values)

+for each parameter
+stable = probability between 1 if the parameter is stable and 0 if the parameter is unstable unique = probability between 1 if the parameter is unique for each user and 0 if the parameter is common equal = 1 if the parameter of the row is the same as the compare value, 0 otherwise

+*/

 = Discussion